williamskyfurs/astrocosmos-craftyard/craftyard/README.md

 # Craftyard Contents

-The detailed craftyard contents can be seen in the production-list.csv in the same folder, [here!](./production-list.csv)
+The detailed craftyard contents can be seen in the production-list.csv in the same folder, [here!](./production-list.csv).
+The list contains data of producers, their products, product's nickname, product type, and current mark to identify each product from others.
+Those then followed by length, width, height, and mass to identify the size and volume.
+After that maximum crew and weight for the product's capacity, followed by top speed, accelaration, roll, pitch, and yaw for movement data.

 # Schematic Tutorials